Accessibility design for people with special needs

 It is most cost effective to do accessibility upgrades when you are doing other work, even if your school doesn’t currently have any people with special needs.

 When working with your designer to design a new building, or upgrade an existing one, consider how to make the building accessible.

-Use the Ministry’s Innovative Learning Environments assessment tool when planning upgrades to your school.
+Use the School Evaluation of the Physical Environment (SEPE) survey tool when planning upgrades to your school.